Jose Siri Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have a 3.81 team ERA that ranks fourth across all league pitching staffs.
+- The Guardians' 3.83 team ERA ranks fourth across all MLB pitching staffs.

-- His most recent time out came on Monday against the Toronto Blue Jays, when the right-hander tossed seven scoreless innings while allowing just one hit.
+- In his most recent time out on Tuesday, the righty went seven scoreless innings against the Toronto Blue Jays while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.